How’s your “asset allocation” looking these days?

 If you’re a stock market junkie or perhaps even just a mildly active investor, you probably know.
 But if you shy away from 401(k) statements or sidestep making decisions about savings plans, you might not.
 And that might not be a wise thing these days.

-The stock market has been up and down lately.
-It set new records here and there while generally advancing well beyond the market troughs of the mid-2000s.
-But political and international uncertainties rock it periodically.
+The stock market can go up or down.
+It set new records here and there in the past few years while generally advancing well beyond the market troughs of the mid-2000s.
+But political and international uncertainties — not to mention unforeseen crises like a pandemic — rock it periodically.
 When that happens worries begin to surface about whether or not stock market pullbacks will linger.

 That’s why most money managers and financial professionals preach the wisdom of diversification, the investment equivalent of not putting all your eggs in one basket.
 Although there are no guarantees, spreading investments out over a variety of vehicles in addition to stocks — like bonds, commodities, real estate, and, yes, even insurance and annuities (admittedly including MassMutual products) — can help preserve value in a portfolio should the equity markets take a tumble.